 I wrote about the struggle of letting these items go.
 But after the struggle, we are finding the benefit.

 I feel more relaxed.
 I don’t look around and see piles of things that need to be “dealt with.”
 We all have goals and dreams we want to work towards.
 But the clutter or the abundance can steal our emotional energy.
-Trying to find the right outfit in a sea of clothing, only half of which fits properly.
+Trying to find the right outfit in a sea of clothing, only half of which fits properly takes time and energy.
 If we feel worn out by the end of the day, finding areas of our lives that can be simplified will create the margin we crave.

 2. Free Time